 Art easily from our webshop.
 Please send us an email with the info about the artworks you would like to purchase and the delivery address.
 We can send the artworks by mail or you can pick the up from our store in Fiskars.

-You can now buy Annu Mikkilä´s, Tiina-Liisa Kaalamo´s and Helen R´s artworks with bitcoin!
+You can now buy Annu Mikkilä´s, Tiina-Liisa Kaalamo´s and Arto Kettunen´s artworks with bitcoin!

 Please send us a message if you have any questions.
 We will be more than happy to answer them.